tlrobrn/clean-your-room/rules.md

 TODO: Describe actions

 ### Discards (Keepsakes)
-2 -> take top card form a discard pile and add to your hand 3 -> choose a discard pile and take any card from it
+2 -> take top card from a discard pile and add to your hand

+3 -> choose a discard pile and take any card from it

 5 -> take an entire discard pile and add it to your hand

 ### Cards (Clothes)
-2 -> take the top card form the deck and add it to your hand 3 -> take top card form a discard pile and add to your hand 5 -> choose an opponent, take a random card from their hand
+2 -> take the top card from the deck and add it to your hand

+3 -> take top card from a discard pile and add to your hand

+5 -> choose an opponent, take a random card from their hand

 ### Turn (Toys)